deepak7642/deepak7642/README.md

 * **Email:** kauradeepak26@gmail.com 📧

 ## Job Search Status
-Actively seeking opportunities in Data Analyst, Data Scientist, and Machine Learning roles.
+Actively seeking opportunities in Data Scientist or AI/ML Engineer roles.
 Open to collaboration if organizations/individual believe that my knowledge and work experience can contribute to their projects and goals. 🤝💼

 ---